ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 **Answer:**
 I would use Terragrunt and modules to handle environment-specific differences.
 Instead of just using variables, I would create separate module configurations for each environment.
 With Terragrunt, I can dynamically load different modules or configurations based on the environment.
 This avoids code duplication while keeping infrastructure consistent.

+I use Terragrunt to simplify Terraform management across multiple environments.
+It helps me keep my Terraform code DRY, manage remote state easily, and apply dependencies in the right order.
+Instead of duplicating configurations for dev, staging, and prod, I define everything once and use terragrunt.hcl to configure each environment dynamically.
+This saves time and avoids human errors.

 terragrunt-infra/
 │── modules/                    # Reusable Terraform modules
 │   ├── vpc/                    # VPC module